kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 to be set (except for those explicitly forbidden by `forbiddenSysctls`), use `*` on its own.

-It's not allowed to configure these two fields such that there is overlap.
+Do not configure these two fields such that there is overlap, meaning that a given sysctl is both allowed and forbidden.

 {{< warning >}}
 **Warning**: If you whitelist unsafe sysctls via the `allowedUnsafeSysctls` field